_e.jpg)

 We Have History.

-it expanded its mission to support not just local businesses, but the overall growth and well-being of the community.
+In 1926, was known as the Milan Business Association, voted to Change the name to the Milan Chamber of Commerce.
+The Chamber has been a cornerstone of the town’s economic development.
+After the name change, it expanded its mission to support not just local businesses, but the overall growth and well-being of the community.

 Over the decades, the Chamber has played an essential role in shaping Milan’s business landscape, fostering collaboration, and organizing key events that bring businesses and residents together.